About the Armstrong Browning Library

 This unparalleled collection of correspondence written by and to the Victorian poets Robert Browning and Elizabeth Barrett Browning is made possible through a collaborative project between Baylor University, Wellesley College, The Harry Ransom Center at the University of Texas at Austin, Balliol College and the Bodleian Library at the University of Oxford, and others.

-The Browning Music
+Browning Music Collection

 Fifteen hundred music scores constitute a nearly complete collection of every verse by Robert Browning and Elizabeth Barrett Browning set to music as well as music related to or associated with their poetry.